- Posted by Manuel Padial Pérez

 - Proper preparation of the samples which must not include wiping, cleaning, scraping, or abrasive cleaning of the terminations to be tested.

-- Aging of the samples in a steam ager, consisting on exposing the surfaces to be tested to water vapor for 8 hours and drying them, either by baking at 100ºC for no more than 1 hour in a dry atmosphere or air drying the mat ambient temperature for a minimum of 15 minutes.
+- Aging of the samples in a steam ager, consisting on exposing the surfaces to be tested to water vapour for 8 hours and drying them, either by baking at 100ºC for no more than 1 hour in a dry atmosphere or air drying the mat ambient temperature for a minimum of 15 minutes.

 - Proper application of flux to the terminations.